Squall Leonhart: Reception

-Critical response

-Critical reaction to Squall was mixed.
+Squall became a popular character within the Final Fantasy series, ranking highly in multiple lists about Final Fantasy heroes, or characters in general by GameZone.
+In designing Trevor Belmont, the protagonist from the Castlevania Netflix series, Squall was a major influence in order to give Trevor a "cool" look.
+However, critical reaction to Squall was mixed.
 Jack Patrick Rodgers of PopMatters said Squall's cynicism and frustration with those around him made him a strong character but "coldly inhuman".
 Despite sharing a similar view, GameSpot said the "standoffish because of some repressed Wagnerian broodiness, in which case he was kind of interesting".
-According to IGN, the problem with the game was that it is too centered around Squall, who comes across as a "jerk" most of the time, making him impossible to relate to.
 1UP.com still found him irritating, comparing him with similar archetypes explored in the franchise, but Edge compared Squall unfavorably with Final Fantasy VII protagonist Cloud Strife, as the former's angst is not given a proper source unlike the latter's.
-The Gamer said Squall's antisocial personality might divide gamers.
 Eurogamer commented that, while Squall remains an unlikable character even after his character arcs that contrast the more social and expressive Final Fantasy leads like Tidus or Noctis Lucis Caelum, he still remained as a realistic take on a soldier.
 While noting that Squall manages to become a better person, the changes are minimum and the idea of him being able to save the world comes across as "cringe comedy" due to its characterization.

 There was also commentary about Squall and Rinoa's relationship.
 GamesRadars Brett Elston criticized it, comparing it with the romance from Attack of the Clones, but in a different article, he commented that "Squall and Rinoa are at the heart of it all" even if they do not properly develop.
 According to Ryan Woo of Complex, the problem with the romance was it because it was mostly one-sided from Rinoa's side until the latter parts of the game, where Squall's development makes it come across as forced.
-Mike Gorby, writing for Goomba Stomp, said the character lacks realism in comparison to Rinoa.
 On a more positive view, the website called Squall and Rinoa the best couple created by Square Enix, noting the differences between them and that their relationship is the first in the series to drive the plot of a game.
-Christopher Michael Baker of Allgame said that his romance changes the main character for the better, as he originally hated him.
 RPGFan found their relationship complicated to like as, despite Rinoa being easygoing with Squall in their first meetings, the fact that she previously dated the antagonistic Seifer made it complicated to take Rinoa properly and instead cannot find himself able to flirt with Rinoa back.